HammadSiddiqui/bounswe573-2022/week-2/README.md

 **Author - Hammad Siddiqui**

-**In this assignment, I have created a basic Blog Post application using Django**
+In this assignment, I have created a basic Blog Post application using Django using (https://tutorial.djangogirls.org/en/)[Django Girls]